Ever wondered how to stream on Twitch? This ultimate guide will walk you through everything you need to know step-by-step.

 All of us streamers owe OBS a giant “THANK YOU” for the hard work they did to create this, but a few competitors have since come around to tweak the program and make it more digestible and feature-rich.

 A simple, cloud-based broadcaster jam-packed with features that removes the need for a high-end computer or a specific operating system.
 We’re loved by gamers and talk show hosts alike for our ability to create unique, custom layouts in seconds.
 Plus, we’re platform-agnostic—from Windows to Mac & Chrome to Firefox, you’ll get fantastic quality with Lightstream.
+Streaming a podcast or talk show?
+You can use Studio 2 to make things even simpler!

 We even have Rainmaker to help you with alerts and finding the best games to broadcast!